filecoin-project/FIPs/FIPS/fip-xxxx-precommit-deposit.md

 (2) the expected reward per sector falls over time with growth in network capacity and decaying block reward.

 ## Backwards Compatibility
-This proposal changes the behaviour and APIs of the built-in storage miner and storage market actors, and so requires a network upgrade.
+This proposal changes the behaviour of the built-in storage miner and storage market actors, and so requires a network upgrade.

-This proposal does not change any state, so does not require any state migration.

-The market actor's `VerifyDealsForActivation` call is deprecated, but may be removed in a subsequent upgrade.
-Implementations should consider adding replacement read-only methods to query and validate pending deals for use by clients and smart contracts on the FVM.

-The `DealWeight` and `VerifiedDealWeight` fields in the `miner.SectorPreCommitOnChainInfo` become redundant.
-This proposal is only to set them to zero; they may be removed in a future state migration.
+This proposal changes the schema of `miner.SectorPreCommitInfo`, and so requires a state migration for in-flight pre-commits at the time of the upgrade.
+This migration must calculate the unsealed CID for those sectors by loading the relevant deal proposals in the same way that the new code will do so at sector pre-commit.

+This proposal changes only APIs for inter-actor calls, not those invoked by top-level messages, so APIs remain backwards compatible with existing external callers.

 ## Test Cases
 To be provided with implementation.

 ## Security Considerations
 The pre-commit deposit provides as a disincentive to providers to attempt to cheat proof of replication.
-This proposal makes the pre-commit deposit for committed-capacity sectors larger than the prior value, thus providing even more disincentive than necessary.
+This proposal makes the pre-commit deposit for committed-capacity sectors larger than the current value, which restores the buffers to security inadvertantly reduced in FIP-0019.
 This deposit is still smaller than the sector initial pledge due at PoRep.

 ## Incentive Considerations